maike-hilda/MaikesUsefulJavaScript/README.md

 Pros: very to the point, helpful animations

-Cons: not a lot of practice, mostly listening, so you need to find ways to use these concepts in your own application.
+Cons: not a lot of practice, mostly listening, so you'll need to find ways to use these concepts in your own application.

 ## Algorithms